Happy Women’s Day/ Month everyone.

 But you don’t need to have women’s human rights background to know that women is the gender that tends to be both overworked and underpaid.
 The government can only do so much (are they doing enough?
 Not at all, but that’s an opinion for another day), it’s up to you and me.

 Here are 4 ways to support the women in your life.
 This post is written for the male audience in mind, but I invite everyone read, because all of us (even myself) have a little bit of unconcious bias against women in us.

 #1 – Include her in financial discussions and decisions

 Women like shopping, amirite?
 Women also only like fashion, beauty, you know, fluffy stuff.
 I’ve legit gotten backhanded comments like, ‘wow, you’re good with money, most girls aren’t’.
 Which is an interesting comment to get, seeing how women are generally better with money.

 Would it surprise you to know that women are better investors than men?
 There are more male investors, sure, and finances are male-dominated anyway, but studies have shown, again and again that women’s tendency to take the less risky approach is the better investment approach.

 The next time you hear about an investment opportunity, talk it out with some women.
 They might have insights that you wouldn’t have gotten from your male friends.
 It may help you avoid losing money.

 On the women’s side, it’s awesome to talk investment.
 We don’t grow up feeling like we belong in the financial world.
 Many top management posts are held by men, and we lack good female mentors and role models.
-So yes, including us in conversations is a nice thing to do.
+So yes, including us is refreshing.